-To enable the Cisco Discovery Protocol, use the cdp run command in configuration mode.
-To disable the Cisco Discovery Protocol, use the no form of this command. [no] cdp run [GigabitEthernet] Syntax Description GigabitEthernet Specifies the Gigabit Ethernet interface on which to enable the Cisco Discovery Protocol.
-Command Default No default behavior or va lues.
-Command Modes Configuration Usage Guidelines The command has one optional argument, which is an interface name.
-Without an optional interface name, the command enables the Cisco Discovery Protocol on all interfaces.
-Note hand is on interfaces that are already up and running.
-When you are bringing up to Discovery Protocol first; then, start the Cisco Discovery Protocol again.
-Examples ncs/admin(config)# cdp run GigabitEthernet 0 ncs/admin(config)# Related Commands Description cdp holdtime Specifies the length of time that the receiving device should hold a Cisco Discovery Protocol packet from the server before discarding it. cdp timer Specifies how often the server sends Cisco Discovery Protocol updates.
+Syntax Description seconds Specifies the hold time, in sec conds.
+Value from 10 to 255 seconds.
+Command Default 180 seconds Command Modes Configuration Usage Guidelines Cisco Discovery Protocol packets transmit with a time to discard the Cisco Discovery Protocol information in the C has elapsed. · · · · · · · · · · · · · · · · · · · The cdp holdtime command takes only one argument; ot therwise, an error occurs.
+Examples ncs/admin(config)# cdp holdtime 60 ncs/admin(config)# Related Commands Description cdp run overy Protocol, use the cdp run command in configuration mode.
+To disable the l, use the no form of this command. [no] cdp run [GigabitEt. hernet] Syntax Description GigabitEthernet Specifies the Gigabit Ethernet interface on which to enable the Cisco Discovery Protocol.
+Command Default No default behavior or va alues.
+Command Modes Configuration Usage Guidelines ptional argument, which is an interface name.
+Without an optional interface name, e Cisco Discovery Protocol on all interfaces.
+Note nand is on interfaces that are already up and running.
+When you are bringing up co Discovery Protocol first; then, start the Cisco Discovery Protocol again.
+Examples ncs/admin(config)# cd ncs/admin(config)# lp run GigabitEthernet O Related Commands Description cdp holdtime Specifies the length of time that the receiving device should hold a Cisco Discovery Protocol packet from the Prime Infrastructure server before discarding it. cdp timer Specifies how often the Prime Infrastructure server sends Cisco Discovery Protocol updates.